Dragon Tattoo: Meaning, Designs & Style Guide

 For geometric dragon compositions: Okan Uckun and Denizhan Ozkar create dragon pieces that fuse mythological iconography with mathematical precision.

-For large-scale back pieces and sleeves: Monolith's artists are experienced in multi-session large-format work, planning compositions that maintain visual coherence across the full canvas.
+For large-scale back pieces and sleeves: Monolith's artists with extensive experience in Japanese-influenced and blackwork traditions execute full-scale dragon compositions that command the body's full canvas.